csebooks/computer-networking/content.en/the-network-layer-control-plane/_index.md

 R6.
 How is a least cost path calculated in a decentralized routing algorithm?

-Sections 5.3–5.4 R7.
+Sections 5.3–5.4

+R7.
 Why are different inter-AS and intra-AS protocols used in the Internet?

 R8.
 True or false: When an OSPF route sends its link state information, it is sent only to those nodes directly attached neighbors.
-Explain.R9.
+Explain.

+R9.
 What is meant by an _area_ in an OSPF autonomous system?
 Why was the concept of an area introduced?

 R10.
 Define and contrast the following terms: _subnet, prefix_, and _BGP route_.